CommonRoad/environment-model/docs/python_dev.md

 ```
 pip install "setuptools>=61.0" "wheel" "scikit-build-core~=0.6.0" "pybind11~=2.11.1" "setuptools_scm[toml]>=7.1.0"
 ```
+**Note that the package version might have changed in the meantime!**

 ### Debugging the C++ interface codr from Python
 For debugging the Python interface you can use the methods described [here](https://www.jetbrains.com/help/clion/debugging-python-extensions.html#debug-custom-py) (Option 2).